-Gains on disposal of securities refer to the sale of government securities in the HTC&S portfolio made during the reporting period, which generated a gain of €363 thousand, before the tax effect.
+Commissions receivable are mainly due to mandates to manage and collect receivables.
+The commissions receivable include gains on the disposal of securities referring to the sale of government securities in the HTC&S portfolio made during the reporting period, which generated a gain of €363 thousand, before the tax effect.